no-day/no-day/README.md

 ## Early prototype

-This repo contains a very ealry prototype of the no-day graph editor.
+This repo contains a very early prototype of the no-day graph editor.

 ## Run the UI on the current repo